metaporia/muse-vim/README.md

 # muse-vim

 What is it?
-A plugin providing a few simple bindings for use with [muse](https://gitlab.com/metaporia/muse).
+A plugin providing a syntax highlighting and few simple bindings for use with [muse](https://gitlab.com/metaporia/muse).
 For more information on why anybody would use muse, see its repository.

 ## Installation